SantiagoSchez/Ruoeg/README.md

 ### v0.2.0
 - Player can now kill enemies.
 - Fixed a bug with dungeon exploration.
+- Ability to change whether enabling map view or not (blind mode).

 ### v0.1.2
 - Field of View added to the player.